 A visual IF construct: This construct renders a true or false branch upon evaluation of a Boolean expression.

 Built-in AJAX capabilities: Reload, refresh, and remove the form without reloading the entire page.

 Constructs that enable UI control events: For example, triggering actions when a combo box value is selected, a checkbox is selected, or text input changes.

 This is an example of how a part of the page is rendered, depending on a condition:

 OutSystems enables client-side and server-side validations of form data.

 On the client side, mandatory field and data type mismatch validations can be enabled without any coding.

-The server-side events to validate, manipulate or save data can take full advantage of all OutSystems constructs to perform such actions.
-Queries, web service calls, text manipulation functions, mathematical functions, data formatting and conversion are just a few of the most commonly used constructs to validate forms data.
+OutSystems constructs can validate, manipulate, or save data.
+Queries, web service calls, text manipulation functions, mathematical functions, data formatting, and conversion are just a few of the most commonly used constructs to validate forms data.

 Controls have a built-in error message property that can be used to automatically display the validation messages on the screen.

-This example shows an error message displayed on screen:
+This example shows an error message displayed on the screen: